Wednesday, February 16, 2022

 With breast examinations, you should carry out regular checks yourself, looking out for any unusual lumps or symptoms around the breast area and seek medical advice if you’re concerned.
 Women aged between 50 and 75 who are registered with a GP will automatically be invited for a breast cancer screening every three years with a mammogram test, as they are at a higher risk.

 Of course, men aren’t impervious to health checks either and like women, they should be vigilant about lumps or health issues.
 For men, an important aspect to consider is your prostate, as prostate cancer is one of the most common cancers in men.
 Men over 50 are at higher risk, and while there isn’t a prostate screening programme in place, you can arrange for it to be carried out by your GP for peace of mind.

 Other important health tests include regular eye and dental health checks.
-If you regularly use a computer for work or suffer from headaches, you should arrange for an appointment with an optician, who may be able to identify the problem and prescribe you with glasses.
+If you regularly use a computer for work or suffer from headaches, you should arrange for an appointment with an optician, who may be able to identify the problem and prescribe you glasses.

 When it comes to dental health, the frequency of visits will depend on your oral health, as well as your age.
 Children under 18 years should see a dentist once a year for a check-up, but for adults, that can vary between every three months up to 2 years.

-In answer to how often you should get health checks, it really does depend on your personal circumstances.
+In answer to how often you should get health checks, it does depend on your circumstances.
 However, seeking the advice of a GP, nurse, dentist or optician, if you are worried about any aspect of your health should always be done sooner rather than later, and regular checks definitely won’t do any harm.